Bridges to Bluffs

 GENERAL SAFETY RULES

-• Be advised that this is an OPEN course – non-event watercraft will be near the swim course.
+Be advised that this is an OPEN course – non-event watercraft may be near the swim course at any time, including very large barges and motored boats.

-• Each swimmer is required to have their own pilot.
-If the pilot’s watercraft becomes disabled or cannot continue to accompany the swimmer, the swimmer may stay in the water near the disabled escort craft until a replacement arrives, join another escort craft that is accompanying only one other swimmer until another escort craft arrives, or exit the water.
+Each swimmer is required to be escorted by their own pilot.
+If the pilot’s watercraft becomes disabled or cannot continue to accompany the swimmer, the swimmer may 1. stay in the water near the disabled escort craft until a replacement arrives, 2. join another escort craft that is accompanying only one other swimmer until another escort craft arrives, or 3. exit the water.

 Pilots are responsible to help swimmers stay along the designated course; that being:

-• Swimmers must remain on the LEFT of all buoys until the crossing at mile 4.2, at which time they must remain on the RIGHT (upriver side) of all buoys.
+Swimmers must remain on the LEFT of all buoys until the crossing at mile 4.5, after which time they must remain on the RIGHT (upriver side) of all buoys.
 (Pilots may be on the opposite side of the buoys)

-• at the river crossing, the pilot and swimmer must cross together, staying within 30 feet of each other.
+at the river crossing, the pilot and swimmer must cross together, staying within 30 feet of each other, preferably much closer

-• No waterproof mp3s or in-ear audio devices are allowed.
+No waterproof or in-ear audio devices are allowed for swimmers.
+They are discouraged for pilots.

-• While water temperatures are expected to be in the 70's on the day of the race, the following thermal plans will be followed in case of colder or warmer temperatures:
+While water temperatures are expected to be in the low 70's on race day, the following thermal plans will be followed in case of colder or warmer temperatures:

 SWIMWEAR POLICY

-• The swimmer shall only wear one swimsuit in one or two pieces.
-All suits shall be made from textile materials and not contain clasps or zippers.
-For both men and women, the swimsuit shall not cover the neck and shall not extend past the shoulder nor below the ankles.
+The swimmer shall only wear one swimsuit in one or two pieces.
+All suits shall be made from textile materials and not contain clasps or zippers (this is not a triathlon).
+Swimsuits shall not cover the neck and shall not extend past the shoulder nor below the ankles.

-• Swimmers are not permitted to wear or use any device or substance to help their speed, pace navigation, buoyancy, or endurance during a swim.
+Swimmers are not permitted to wear or use any device or substance to help their speed, buoyancy, or endurance during a swim.
 No fins, gloves, paddles, snorkels or flotation devices (including pull buoys) of any kind are allowed.

-• No wetsuits, “lava shorts”, aqua socks, neoprene booties, or neoprene cap unless the water temperature is 60.8 degrees Fahrenheit or colder.
+No aqua socks, gloves, neoprene booties, or neoprene cap are permitted unless the water temperature is 60.8 degrees Fahrenheit or colder.

 WETSUIT RULES

-• Swimmers may choose to wear a wetsuit in water temperatures between 60.9 degrees Fahrenheit and 78.0 degrees Fahrenheit, but will not be eligible for awards.
-If the water temperature is in this range and a swimmer chooses to wear a wetsuit, they will start after the non-wetsuit swimmers.
-Athletes electing to start at this time will still have 4 hours to complete the swim course.
+Swimmers may choose to wear a wetsuit in water temperatures between 60.9 and 78.0 degrees Fahrenheit, but will not be eligible for awards.
+They will be noted at the start to be removed from rankings but an official time will be recorded.

-• Wetsuits will be prohibited in water temperatures greater than 78.0 degrees Fahrenheit.
+Wetsuits will be absolutely prohibited in water temperatures greater than 78.0 degrees Fahrenheit.

-• Every swimmer must have a pilot to escort them for the entire length of the course.
+Every swimmer must have a pilot to escort them for the entire length of the course.
+The pilot and swimmer must stay within 30-ft of each other at all times.
 All pilots need a non-motorized watercraft (i.e. kayak, canoe, SUP).
-Pilots may bring their own, rent their own, or request the race to provide a kayak at an additional cost.
+Pilots may provide their own, or request the race to provide a kayak at an additional cost.

 During your race registration, you have the opportunity to rent a kayak.
 Bridges to Bluffs handles this through Knoxville-based River Sports Outfitters.